COPD and Heart Failure

 1. Left-Sided Heart Failure

 Left-sided heart failure typically occurs as a result of hypertension or coronary artery disease.
-While it can also occur concurrently in a patient with COPD, the COPD is not known to cause left-sided heart failure.
+While it can also occur concurrently in a patient with COPD, it is not known to cause left-sided heart failure.

-Left-sided heart failure can be further subdivided into systolic and diastolic heart failure, and these types are differentiated based on if the left ventricle can’t contract normally (systolic) or can’t relax normally (diastolic).
+Left-sided heart failure can be further subdivided into systolic and diastolic heart failure, and these types are differentiated based on whether the left ventricle can’t contract normally (systolic) or can’t relax normally (diastolic).

 2. Right-Sided Heart Failure